-- 7.10 The School must ensure that pupils know: - how to report any concerns and feel confident that they will be listened to and supported. - They can also report any concerns by emailing tellus@ofgl.co.uk, which is monitored by the Outcomes First Group's Quality Team. - Are aware they can contact the NSPCC dedicated helpline on 0800 136 663 or by emailing help@NSPCC.org.uk - Are aware of how to contact Childline (0800 1111)
+- 7.11 The setting must ensure that children and young people know: - how to report any concerns and feel confident that they will be listened to and supported. - They can also report any concerns by emailing tellus@ofgl.co.uk, which is monitored by the Outcomes First Group's Quality Team. - Are aware they can contact the NSPCC dedicated helpline on 0800 136 663 or by emailing help@NSPCC.org.uk - Are aware of how to contact Childline (0800 1111) - 7.12 Team members are not permitted to use personal mobile phone devices, cameras or digital recording devices at any time during operational hours within the setting.
+Company devices will be provided as and where appropriate to support team members to capture images of any Learning & Development within the setting.
+Visitors will also be made aware of the requirement for them to adhere to this procedure when arriving to site and undergoing the visitor sign in process.